lsulibraries/LibraryBouncer/README.md

   - See the command prompt window that open
   - Keep this window "in focus" when scanning a card

-- to edit and recreate the program from the source code:
+- to edit then build the executable from the source code:

   - for example, if you move the APIserver url, you'll need to update the hardcoded server in ActiveCard.go